 In oral presentations, we worry about stumbling over our words.
 In writing we can't literally stutter, but sentences sometimes sound awkward.
-The culprit is often problems with parallelism.
+The culprit is often problems with parallelism (for more on parallelism, see chapter 4, section 5A under STRUCTURE).
 The following sentence is not parallel: